charliecalvert/CloudNotes/Assignments/Firebase/FirebaseDeployGitHubApi.md

 - Delete the _contents_ of the FirebaseStarter **public** directory
 - Copy the contents of the **client/build** directory into the **Week09-FirebaseStarter/public** directory.

-A script vaguely like this one might be helpful:
+Create a script called **build-copy** that looks quite a bit like this one:

 ```bash
 #! /usr/bin/env bash